 - After the oven cools to room temperature, wipe up any residue or ash with a damp cloth or sponge.
 If any spots remain, clean with a mild abrasive cleanser or cleaning sponge. - Clean the oven before it gets heavily soiled.
 Cleaning a very soiled oven takes longer and results in more smoke than usual. - If the Self-Cleaning cycle does not get the oven as clean as you expected, the cycle may not have been set long enough or you may not have prepared the oven properly.
-Set the Self-Cleaning cycle longer the next time and hand-clean areas noted on page 44.
+Set the Self-Cleaning cycle longer the next time and hand-clean areas noted in "Before you start" earlier in this section.